-Equipment Rent Buy Notes Required Item าร Base layer (long underwear) х \$50-75 Mid-weight long underwear top, wool or synthetic (e.g. Patagonia Capilene series) Middle layer (fleece jacket) Х \$50-75 Fleece jacket (e.g. Patagonia Regulator series) or a wool sweater Top layer (synthetic jacket) \$12.50 \$165-250 A warm, synthetic-fill "puffy" jacket that fits over your base layers (e.g. Mountain Hardwear Compressor, Montbell Thermawrap, Patagonia Nano Puff).
-Wind shirt/anorak \$6.25 \$55-100 A lightweight, breathable, durable nylon wind shell, in either pullover or parka style Rain jacket Х \$100-150 A sturdy waterproof jacket with a hood.
-Both coated nylon and breathable fabrics are acceptable (e.g. Gore-Tex, Marmot Precip, Mountain Hardwear Dry.Q, Patagonia H2No) T-shirt Х \$25-50 A lightweight synthetic or wool t-shirt

-Our advice?
-Bring the sweaters, fleece jackets, and synthetic layers you think might work.
-We'll advise you on the best combination for your trip, depending on the season and course area.
+Equipment Rent Buy Notes Required Items 5 Base layer (long underwear) Х \$50-75 Mid-weight long underwear top, wool or synthetic (e.g. Patagonia Capilene series) Middle layer (fleece jacket) Х \$50-75 Fleece jacket (e.g. Patagonia Regulator series) or a wool sweater Top layer (synthetic jacket) \$12.50 \$165-250 A warm, synthetic-fill "puffy" jacket that fits over your base layers (e.g. Mountain Hardwear Compressor, Montbell Thermawrap, Patagonia Nano Puff).
+Wind shirt/anorak \$6.25 \$55-100 A lightweight, breathable, durable nylon wind shell, in either pullover or parka style Rain jacket X \$100-150 A sturdy waterproof jacket with a hood.
+Both coated nylon and breathable fabrics are acceptable (e.g. Gore- Tex, Marmot Precip, Mountain Hardwear Dry.Q, Patagonia H2No) T-shirt Х \$25-50 A lightweight synthetic or wool t-shirt ackets, and synthetic layers you think might work.
+We'll your trip, depending on the season and course area.
+Lower Body La ayers of fleece pants).
+All must f it comfortably ayers (usually a base layer and, in early summer, a pair y over each other so that they can be worn at the same a middle layer of mid-weight bottoms to the base layer Equipment Rent Buy Notes Required Items 5 Base layer (long underwear) Х \$49-60 Mid-weight synthetic or wool bottoms (e.g. Patagonia Capilene series).

-Lower Body Layers

-You will need 1-2 synthetic insulating layers (usually a base layer and, in early summer, a pair of fleece pants).
-All must fit comfortably over each other so that they can be worn at the same time.
-If you tend to get cold easily, add a middle layer of mid-weight bottoms to the base layer and fleece pants.

-Equipment Rent Buy Notes

-Required Items

-Base layer (long underwear) х Mid-weight synthetic or wool bottoms (e.g. Patagonia Capilene series).
 Cotton and cotton blends are not acceptable.
 Middle layer (fleece pants) Х \$50-75 Heavier-weight non-cotton bottoms that fit comfortably over the base-layer bottoms Wind pants/hiking pants \$6.25 \$60 Nylon shell pants.
 These should fit comfortably over all lower-body layers.
 Side-zippers allow the pants to be put on over boots.
 Soft-shell fabrics are acceptable, but lightweight "running pants" are not durable enough.
 We recommend renting NOLS wind pants.

 They are the most popular piece of equipment we've ever designed!
 Many students purchase their wind pants at the end of their course.
-Nylon shorts Х Х Loose-fitting nylon athletic or river shorts Underwear and sports bra (2-3 pairs) Х Х Briefs or boxers and sports bras must be synthetic; some students prefer to go without underwear and use nylon shorts with liners.
+Nylon shorts Х Х Loose-fitting nylon athletic or river shorts Underwear and sports bra (2-3 pairs) х Х Briefs or boxers and sports bras must be synthetic; some students prefer to go without underwear and use nylon shorts with liners.
 Women's briefs in cotton will work.
-Optional Item s Rain pants X Х Although not required, some people like to use rain pants in conjunction with a rain jacket.

-Our advice?
-Bring the synthetic base layers, rain gear, and exercise clothing you think might work.
-We'll advise you on the best combination for your trip, depending on the season and course area.

-Head, Neck, and Hand Layers

-Equipment Rent Buy Notes

-Required Item Required Items

-Baseball cap or wide-brim sun hat х \$16 To protect ears and face from the sun; baseball hats available with NOLS logo

-Wool or fleece hat \$2 Х Thick enough to keep your head and ears warm on a chilly night

-Gloves Х \$18-65 Ragg wool or fleece

-Our advice?
-As long as they're not cotton, bring your gloves, mittens, and shells.
-We'll check them and see if they'll work.
-Depending on the weather, you may need one or two pairs.

-Packs and Bags

-Equipment Rent Buy Notes Required Items

-Backpack provided Our packs are large expedition models, with a volume of 80-110 liters, made by Deuter exclusively for NOLS.
+Optional Items Rain pants X Х Although not required, some people like to use rain pants in conjunction with a rain jacket. work.
+We'll adv course area. ise you on the best comb ers, rain gear, and exercise clothing you think might bination for your trip, depending on the season and Head, Neck, an i.
+Equipment Rent Buy Notes Required Items 5 Baseball cap or wide-brim sun hat Х \$16 To protect ears and face from the sun; baseball hats available with NOLS logo Wool or fleece hat \$2 Х Thick enough to keep your head and ears warm on a chilly night Gloves Х \$17-65 Ragg wool or fleece n, bring your gloves, mittens, and shells.
+We'll check on the weather, you may need one or two pairs.
+Packs and Bag Packs and Bags Equipment Rent Buy Notes Required Items 5 Backpack \$25 Х Our packs are large expedition models, with a volume of 80-110 liters, made by Deuter exclusively for NOLS.
 If you bring an internal frame pack, your instructors will examine it to determine its suitability for your course and route.
 It must have a volume of 90-110 liters.
 Small stuff sack (2-3) \$1 Х Small nylon or mesh sacks for organizing items in your pack.
 Ziploc bags work well too.